rayguang/PythonCheatSheet/Advanced_Python_Tips.md

 ```

 ### Closure Pattern
-* What: A nested function reference a value in its enclosing scope
+* What: A nested function reference a value in its enclosing scope.
+The value in the enclosing scope is remembered even if the variable goes out of the scope or the function itself is removed from the current namespace.
 ** We must have a nested function (function within function)
 ** The nested function must reference a value in ints enclosing scope
 ** The enclosing function must return the nested function.